Pregnancy and ToddlersVegan pregnancy and raising vegan kids

 Vegan Pregnancy and your Under 5s

-Congratulations!
-Being pregnant is a very exciting time as you nurture and grow your unborn child within you.
 The body has different nutritional needs during pregnancy.
 The most important differences are the need for protein, omega fatty acids, vitamin B12, iron, zinc, vitamin D and folic acid.
 The energy requirement is also slightly increased during pregnancy.

-During pregnancy, it is necessary for all expectant mothers to take Vitamin D and folic acid supplements Furthermore, with a plant-based diet extra attention must be paid to taking sufficient Protein, iron and calcium, zinc, vitamins B1 and B2.
+During pregnancy, it is necessary for all expectant mothers to take Vitamin D and folic acid supplements Furthermore, with a plant-based diet extra attention must be paid to taking sufficient protein, iron and calcium, zinc, vitamins B1 and B2.
 Vitamin B12 must be taken daily through fortified products or as a supplement.
 Sufficient weight gain from the mother is a good indication for normal growth of the baby.

 Vitamin B1 and B2

 During pregnancy, and especially with excessive vomiting, the need for vitamins B1 and vitamin B2 is increased.
 They are involved in releasing energy from food and are found in vegetables, fruit and grain products (bread).
 Vitamins B1 and B2 are lost with too much exposure to sunlight or heat, and are soluble in water.
 So do not cut vegetables and fruit too small, eat them raw or cooked in water.